alexander-pick/MKMTool/README.md

 + 0.8.0: do not just copy your config.xml - new variables were added to config_template.xml, keep them included in your new file.
 See [Installation and starting off](#Installation-and-starting-off) for details as well as the new [Settings](#Settings) documentation.

 ## Latest changes

+**Version 0.8.0.2, 8.12.2020**
++ Fixed crashes when sellers country code is not recognized during price update.

 **Version 0.8.0.1, 8.12.2020**
 + Fixed MKMTool crashing when it fails in fetching similar items, now it just goes to the next one.